 Cash Advance Either $10 or 3% of the amount of each transaction, whichever is greater.

 Foreign Purchase Transaction

 How it Stacks Up

-How does the Capital One® QuicksilverOne® Cash Rewards Credit Card compare to competitor cards?
-Its 1.5% cash back rate compares unfavorably to the 2% you’ll get with the Citi® Double Cash Card.
-The Citi® Double Cash Card doesn’t charge an annual fee, whereas the Capital One® QuicksilverOne® Cash Rewards Credit Card charges a $39 annual fee.
-However, your credit must be good-to-excellent to qualify for the Citi® Double Cash Card, whereas the Capital One® QuicksilverOne® Cash Rewards Credit Card is available to those with average to limited credit.
+How does the Capital One QuicksilverOne Cash Rewards Credit Card compare to competitor cards?
+Its 1.5% cash back rate compares unfavorably to the 2% you’ll get with the Citi® Double Cash Card - 18 month BT offer (a SmartAsset advertising partner).
+The Citi Double Cash Card doesn’t charge an annual fee, whereas the Capital One QuicksilverOne Cash Rewards Credit Card charges a $39 annual fee.
+However, your credit must be excellent to qualify for the Citi Double Cash Card, whereas the Capital One QuicksilverOne Cash Rewards Credit Card is available to those with average to limited credit.